 These must report preliminary research findings that are highly original, of immediate interest and are likely to have a high impact.
 Communications are given priority treatment, are fast-tracked through the publication process and appear prominently at the front of the journal.

 The key aim of Communications is to present innovative concepts with important analytical implications.
 As such, Communications need only demonstrate 'proof of principle': it is not expected that the analytical figures of merit will necessarily surpass those of existing, highly refined analytical techniques.

 At the time of submission, authors should also provide a justification for urgent publication as a Communication.
 Ideally, a Full paper should follow each Communication in an appropriate primary journal.

 There is no page limit for communications in Analytical Methods, however the length should be commensurate with scientific content.
-Authors are encouraged to make full use of Electronic Supplementary Information in order to present more concise articles.
+Authors are encouraged to make full use of electronic aupplementary information (ESI) n order to present more concise articles.

 These must describe science that will be of benefit to the community in the particular field of analysis and are judged according to originality, quality of scientific content and contribution to existing knowledge.

 Although there is no page limit for Full papers, appropriateness of length to content of new science will be taken into consideration.